playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ### Vue

-Similar to how we import `onMounted` we can import `onUnmounted` in Vue to run the relevant lifecycle method.
+Similar to how we import `onMounted`, we can import `onUnmounted` in Vue to run the relevant lifecycle method.

 ```vue
 <!-- Cleanup.vue -->